 12200 Bailey Cove Rd, Huntsville, AL at St. Thomas Episcopal Church

 June 1 – September 30, on Saturdays from 8AM – Noon

-The new Bailey Cove Farmers’ Market will open on June 1st at 8:00 AM.
-We will be open every Saturday through September except for Saturdays which are part of a national holiday weekend, i.e., Independence Day weekend and Labor Day weekend.
+The full Bailey Cove Farmers’ Market will open on June 1st at 8:00 AM.
+They will be open every Saturday through September except for Saturdays which are part of a national holiday weekend, i.e., Independence Day weekend and Labor Day weekend.
 We will have fruits and vegetables of all kinds, all grown and supplied by North Alabama and southern Tennessee farmers, plus artisanal breads, jams, jellies, etc. as well as eggs, meat, flowers, and plants.
 NOTE: A “mini-market” will be open the month of May and just a few vendors with seasonal foods.

 Madison City Farmers Market

 April 12 – September, 8AM-Noon

 October – November 22, 9AM-1PM

 Come early for the best selection of local veggies, fruits, cheese, eggs, beef, pork, chicken, fresh herbs, honey, home baked goods, relishes, jams and jellies.
 There are also creations from local artisans including handmade cards, soaps, lotions, candles, wood crafts, sewn items and other handmade items.

 Madison County Farmers’ Market